sirius-8611/garudafy/README.md

- > Tested only KDE Neon
+ > Tested on KDE Neon

- > Tested only Manjaro
+ > Tested on Manjaro